carbon-language/carbon-lang/docs/design/generics/details.md

 considered the rules mentioned explicitly, then `impl (A, ?, C, ?) as I` from library C is the most specific.
-The advantage of the implicit intersection rule is that if library B is changed to add an impl with type structure `impl (A, B, ?, D) as I` impl, it won't shift which library is serving that query.
+The advantage of the implicit intersection rule is that if library B is changed to add an impl with type structure `impl (A, B, ?, D) as I`, it won't shift which library is serving that query.

 #### Acyclic rule